 Harassment: Friends Academy is committed to providing a safe learning environment for all students and community members.
-Harassment of any kind which includes bullying, hazing, or any other victimization of students (including sexual harassment), based on any of the following actual or perceived traits or characteristics: age, color, ethnicity, race, religion, sexual orientation, gender identity, physical attributes, ability or disability, political beliefs, socioeconomic status, or familial status is prohibited.
+Harassment of any kind which includes bullying, hazing, or any other victimization of students (including sexual harassment), based on any of the following actual or perceived traits or characteristics, including but not limited to, age, color, ethnicity, race, religion, sexual orientation, gender identity, physical attributes, ability or disability, political beliefs, socioeconomic status, or familial status is prohibited.